adamdehaven/fetchurls/README.md

 Excluded extensions: bmp|css|doc|docx|gif|jpeg|jpg|JPG|js|map|pdf|PDF|png|ppt|pptx|svg|ts|txt|xls|xlsx|xml
 ```

-When complete, the script will show a message and the location of your outputted file:
+The script will crawl the site and compile a list of valid URLs into a new text file.
+When complete, the script will show a message and the location of the generated file:

 ```shell
 Fetching URLs for example.com